qiskit-community/mapomatic/README.md

 ```

 In the first lines of code we use the transpile function multiple times.
 Since transpilation creates a random amount of cx gates and since cx gates generally have a high error rate, we want to minimize the amount of cx gates.
-The "evaluate_layouts" function returns an array, ordered according to the score, containing the possible mapping and its mapomatic score (the lower the score, the better the mapping).
+The `evaluate_layouts` function returns an array, ordered according to the score, containing the possible mapping and its mapomatic score.

 ```python
 [([11, 14, 13], 0.03903173087627598),